irishshagua/dublin-pubs-countdown/README.md

-# dublin-pubs-countdown
+# Dublin Pubs Countdown
-Countdown to when we can drink again
+A simple gh-pages site to display a countdown timer for when we can drink again